em1e/42_cub3d/README.md

 ```

 ## Description
 Cub3D is all about bringing that classic raycasting game feeling to life.
 It’s a fun way to dive into the world of graphic design while figuring out how math fits into computer graphics.
 At least we did a lot of research beforehand, which helped us later on to make a 2D space feel like a 3D world more easily.
-That being said I'd argue cub3D isn’t just another project; it’s a creative playground where coding and math team up to create an awesome interactive experience!
+That being said I'd argue cub3D isn’t just any project; it’s a creative playground where coding and math team up to create an awesome interactive experience!

 ## Compile and Run